Cholesterol Reducing Foods Fruits, Nuts

 They also contain antioxidants, which can help to protect your arteries from damage.

-Nuts for cholesterol
+Nuts & Dry Fruits for Blood cholesterol level

 Nuts are a good source of protein, fibre, and healthy fats, such as monounsaturated and polyunsaturated fats.